webonyx/graphql-php/README.md

   ]
 ]
 ```
+(see also [schema definition](https://github.com/webonyx/graphql-php/blob/master/tests/StarWarsSchema.php#L22) for type system of this example).

 This PHP implementation is a thin wrapper around your existing data layer and business logic.
 It doesn't dictate how these layers are implemented or which storage engines are used.
 Instead it provides tools for creating API for your existing app.
 These tools include:
 - Type system